conradakunga/Blog/_posts/2022-04-18-what-amazon-aws-means-for-ict-in-kenya.md

 There is no reason to insist a bank or other such institution keeps its customer data locally but then not say a word when the same bank uses globally hosted Google / Office 365 for email.

-Those same email inboxes in servers spread all over the world are full of attachments ranging from statements to scans of IDs, passports, PIN numbers, application forms, birth certificates, etc.
+Those same email inboxes in servers spread **all over the world** are full of attachments ranging from statements to scans of IDs, passports, PIN numbers, application forms, birth certificates, etc.

+Folders are synchronized globally using [OneDrive](https://www.microsoft.com/en-us/microsoft-365/onedrive/online-cloud-storage), [Google Drive](https://www.google.com/drive/), [DropBox](https://www.dropbox.com/), [Box](https://www.box.com/) and other such tools.
+I'm pretty sure all these folders contain all manner of personally identifiable customer data.

 Amazon can avoid this "problem" by telling customers "all your data is stored locally in Kenya".

 # Developer Experience

-Amazon has some 226 products in their [AWS offering](https://aws.amazon.com/products/?aws-products-all.sort-by=item.additionalFields.productNameLowercase&aws-products-all.sort-order=asc&awsf.re%3AInvent=*all&awsf.Free%20Tier%20Type=*all&awsf.tech-category=*all), most if not all, will now be available to developers in Kenya to build and support solutions hosted locally.
+[Amazon](https://www.amazon.com/) has some 226 products in their [AWS offering](https://aws.amazon.com/products/?aws-products-all.sort-by=item.additionalFields.productNameLowercase&aws-products-all.sort-order=asc&awsf.re%3AInvent=*all&awsf.Free%20Tier%20Type=*all&awsf.tech-category=*all), most if not all, will now be available to developers in Kenya to build and support solutions hosted locally.

-This opens a number of opportunities to local ICT firms such as building solutions for national and county governments.
+This opens a number of opportunities to local ICT firms such as building all sorts of solutions in the private and public sector - for national and county governments.

 # Distributed Workloads